ShashwatNigam99/shashwatnigam99.github.io/content/authors/admin/_index.md

   url: https://www.iiit.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Computer Vision, Quantitative Finance and Blockchain.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Computer Vision
+- Monocular Layout Estimation and 3D Reconstruction
-- Computational Linguistics
+- Robotic Perception
+- Simulation to Real Transfer
-- Information Retrieval
+- Quantitative Finance
+- Blockchain and Cryptocurrencies

 # Education to show in About widget
 education: